-As we strolled past gardens and villas and another pool, I was struck by how quiet it was.
+Floating through gardens and villas and another pool, the huge enclosure was quiet.
 The bustle of Hollywood was unheard, and I merely listened to the whispers of leaves and petals and history.
-There were private driveways, vistas, and lounges; the discovering felt endless.
+There were private driveways and vistas and lounges; the discovering felt endless.

 We returned to the lobby and made a sharp left into Bar 1200 – the original Whiskey Bar.
 I could feel the aura of past cocktails and music legends.
 I pictured it alive with musicians and artists and flirtatious glances and dancing.
 A strong desire to return for piano night – every Tuesday! – has not left me.

 The Morrison Hotel Gallery is directly across from Bar 1200, to the right of the lobby entrance.
 The gaping continued as I swiftly witnessed fabulous prints of the likes of The Rolling Stones, Bob Dylan, Neil Young, and a seemingly teenage Jay-Z weighed down by bling only the late 80s could have thought up.